UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/functions_graphs.txt

-We can further add a title to the graph (:code:`PlotLabel->"My Title"`), define a different range for the plot (:code:`PlotRange -> {{xmin, xmax}, {ymin, ymax}}`), select the color and style of the line (:code:`PlotStyle->[Green, Dashed, Thin]`), and label the functions we're graphing (:code:`PlotLegends->"Expressions"` - a special option that gives the function definitions).
+We can further add a title to the graph (:code:`PlotLabel->"My Title"`), define a different range for the plot (:code:`PlotRange -> {{xmin, xmax}, {ymin, ymax}}`), select the color and style of the line (:code:`PlotStyle->[Green, Dashed, Thin]` - some colors are pre-defined, but we can use :code:`RGBColor[red,green,blue]` and :code:`RGBColor[red,green,blue,alpha]` to create custom colors), and label the functions we're graphing (:code:`PlotLegends->"Expressions"` - a special option that prints the function definitions).
 We can actually plot more than one function at a time too by providing a list of functions as the first argument (all functions of the same variable).
 If we do that, then for the :code:`PlotStyle`, we will find it helpful to provide instead a list of the styles.